-For wire-cable 4 and 3 mm, for heavy kits in accordance with the specifications of the respective cable system (if purchased as a pre-assembled-kit).
-The distance of support to support shouldn't exceed 1.8 m at horizontal ropes and 2.2 m at vertical ropes if possible simple or crosswise rope guidance.
-For massive wood (half-timbered custom houses).
-Wall distance adjustable, recommended 6-7 cms, maximum 8 cms, then better with 3 mms of wire rope.
-Please, also use the info for the choice of suitable cross holders.
+For 3 and 4 mm cable, for Heavy Kits in accordance with the specifications of the respective cable system (if purchased as a pre-assembled-kit).
+Simple or crosswise cable guidance; the distance from mount to mount should preferably not exceed 1.8 m at horizontal ropes and 2.2 m at vertical ropes.
+For solid wood (half-timbered custom houses).
+Wall distance adjustable, recommended 6-7 cm, maximum 8 cm (then better with 3 mm wire rope).
+Please also refer to this link as support for choosing suitable cross mounts/holders.

-The (metric) machine thread of the spacer is screwed in into the wood directly to a pilot-drilled hole.
-If necessary please notice our leaflet on drilling work.
-The wood should made ready (flat) for optimal insulation.
-Pre-bore from 10.5 to 11 mm, about 9 - 10 cm deep.
-Loosen set screw, slide moving parts of the spacer forward.
-Grease shaft and put in the timber.
-Put a flat iron 4 mm (flat wrench) into the crossheads groove, screw in and adjust.
-Slide seal, washer, splitlock and nut to the wall and tighten.
-The further installation is processed as described for heavy kits.
+The (metric) machine thread of the mount is screwed directly into a pilot-drilled hole in the wood.
+If necessary, refer to our instruction manual on drilling work.
+For optimal sealing, the wood should be reasonably flat or made so (sanded down).
+Pilot-drill from 10.5 to 11 mm, about 9 - 10 cm deep.
+Loosen the grub screw, slide the moving parts of the mount forward.
+Grease the shaft and place on the wood.
+Guide a flat iron 4 mm (flat open-end wrench made of chrome vanadium steel) into the crosshead's groove, screw in, and adjust.
+Then slide the spring washer, cover plate (polished washer), and gasket to the wall, and tighten.
+Further installation is carried out as described for Heavy Kits.

 By grinding in a short serration (longitudinal groove) at the end the threaded shaft, it can act like a 'self-tapping screw' and facilitate turning/screwing in.
 WM 12191 can also be used as a bolt for supports and carports, etc.. with push-through mounting, for which we supply a bolt (counter-pressure) set (for the back side) for an additional charge.